edorivai/jest-mock-setup/readme.md

 # Importing modules in the setup script breaks mocking

+Tests to reproduce the problem described in https://github.com/facebook/jest/issues/3364

 Steps:
 1. clone this repo
 2. run `yarn` to install dependencies (I guess `npm i` should work as well, didn't test it)